 - Public disclosure of all certificate policies, practices and procedures by all Certification Authorities

-This Certificate Policy was developed for Federal Government missions and attempts to address Internet PKI requirements defined and governed by six (6) communities.
+This Certificate Policy was developed for Federal Government missions and addresses Internet PKI requirements defined and governed by six (6) communities.

 - CA Browser Forum

 - Organizational Validation and Domain Validation certificates for domains

 - .mil and .gov web services intended to be trusted by public users, consumers and partners

 The Federal Government currently manages the Federal Public Key Infrastructure, a trust framework of over one hundred (100) certification authorities used to issue and manage person identity and enterprise device identity certificates for the U.S. Federal Government and mission partners.
 The current Federal Public Key Infrastructure (FPKI) is managed and operated as a bridged public key infrastructure originally intended to establish trust across related communities of interest.